webix-hub/gitbook-webix-jet/chapter3.md

 	}
 ```

-It's also possible to replace the `$oninit` property and the attachEvent method with the `$on` property.
+It's also possible to replace the `$oninit` property and the attachEvent method with the `$onevent` property.
 Thus, the above code of datatable initialization

 ```js
 //views/data.js